The Complete Guide to Starting Guitar

 Can the student hold a guitar?

-Based on our recent article on guitar lesson costs, the average price for a half-hour guitar lesson is $35.
-That being said, it’s important to find a qualified guitar instructor who charges a reasonable cost and teaches your child a great guitar instruction.
-To find an exceptional guitar teacher, check out our recent blog “How to Find an Exceptional Guitar Teacher.
+Based on our article on guitar lesson costs, the average price for a half-hour guitar lesson is $40.
+To find a potential guitar teacher, check out our article “How to Find an Exceptional Guitar Teacher.

-At Lesson With You, we offer half-hour guitar lessons for $35 with highly qualified teachers who hold at least a Bachelor’s degree in guitar performance from top music schools.
+At Lesson With You, we offer half-hour guitar lessons for $35 with highly qualified teachers with degrees in guitar performance from top music schools.
 Learn more about our guitar lessons.

 When is my child ready to learn guitar?